pdefusco/CML2CDE/README.md

 1. Installing the CDE CLI
 2. A CDE CLI and API tutorial
 3. A simple CDE CI/CD pipeline with CML Jobs and CML API v2
+4. More Python Requests with CDE examples
+5. A demonstration of how to convert Spark Oozie Actions to Spark CDE Jobs programmatically